Etsija/DigiTransit/README.md

 - time until departure.
 When preceded with a "~", the time is an estimate, based on fixed timetables
 - headsign of the transportation vehicle departing from the Stop

-Note that when the departure from this stop is based on an estimate, the corresponding item is shown in yellow.
-With realtime estimate it is shown in green.
+Note that when a departure from this stop is based on an estimate, the corresponding departure card is outlined in yellow.
+When a realtime estimate exists, based on a true current GPS location of the transport vehicle, the departure card in question is outlined in green.